abductedPlatypus/abductedplatypus.github.io/_posts/2017-04-14-dither-brushes.markdown

     alt="Example Dithering" caption="Dithering in a gradient and usage in character." source="Character by Cure" %}

-# How does dithering work in the tool?
+# How does dithering work with the brushes?
 So now that we have a little insight in what dithering is lets talk about how the tool works.

 First I made 8 different 4 by 4 pixel patterns, of 2 colored pixels each, making it a pattern of `2/(4*4)=0.125` density.
 Each of the patterns was designed exactly to make it possible to combine them to make more dense patterns out of it.
 I named these patterns O, and A through G.